How Much Protein Does My Dog Really Need?

 Ideally, their diet should contain high-quality ingredients in the amounts a dog actually needs in order to access nutrients easily, without putting the body under undue stress.

-Processing excess nutrients beyond a dog’s daily requirements puts extra pressure on the organs – forcing them to work that little bit harder.
-This in turn contributes to more metabolic waste products being produced in the body (poo in higher volumes).
+Burns Nutritionist, Helen Anslow says, “Processing excess nutrients that are beyond a dog’s daily requirements will put extra pressure on the organs to work harder.
+This in turn contributes to more metabolic waste products being produced in the body (poo in higher volumes).”

 One more important factor than quantity of protein is digestibility of the protein source.
 By increasing the quality of protein in a dog’s diet, less quantity is needed by the dog to meet its needs.